manishjha739/Netflix-EDA/README.md

 # Netflix-EDA
 Exploratory Data Analysis Performed on Netflix Dataset dataset was explored to answer following questions
-Q1. which type of content is nore present on Netflix TV-Shows or Movies, Q2.
-Distribution of Content Month wise and Year Wise, Q3.
-What is Average run duration for TV-Shows and Movies Q4.
-Which genre has maximum content on Netflix,
+1. Q1. which type of content is nore present on Netflix TV-Shows or Movies,
+2. Q2.
+Distribution of Content Month wise and Year Wise
+3. Q3.
+What is Average run duration for TV-Shows and Movies
+4. Q4.
+Which genre has maximum content on Netflix
- Q5 Content Distribution based on Ratings,
+5. Q5 Content Distribution based on Ratings
-  Q6 Content Distribution Based on Rating country wise
+6. Q6 Content Distribution Based on Rating country wise

 Steps Involved while performing EDA
 1. Reading Dataset(after reading it we got to know that there are multiple columns which has nested values, multiple columns which has missing values and few columns with wrong ddata type)